jaywink/socialhome/docs/running.rst

 Default: ``100``

 Amount of items to keep in stream precaches, per user, per stream.
 Increasing this setting can radically increase Redis memory usage.
 If you have a lot of users, you might consider decreasing this setting.
-See :ref:`precaching`.

 Note the amount actually stored can temporarily go over the limit.
 Cache trimming is done as a daily job, not every time a new item needs to be added to the cache.